kyma-project/test-infra/prow/README.md

-  ├── branding              # Files related to Kyma branding for a Prow cluster ├── cluster               # Files for Prow cluster provisioning ├── images                # Images for ProwJobs
+  ├── branding              # Files related to Kyma branding for a Prow cluster ├── cluster               # Files for Prow cluster provisioning ├── images                # Images for Prow jobs
   ├── jobs                  # Files with job definitions ├── scripts               # Scripts used by the test jobs ├── config.yaml           # The main Prow configuration without job definitions.
 For example, it contains Plank configuration and Preset definitions.